How To Use Mica Powders In Epoxy Resin

 Capture the beauty of ocean waves in your resin art by mixing blue and green mica with clear resin.
 Add a layer of white resin for foamy waves.

 Upgrade your plain tumblers by applying a layer of resin mixed with mica powders.
-This provides a brilliant, iridescent finish.
+This gives a brilliant, iridescent finish.
+Check out these handmade resin tumblers on Etsy.

 Mica-Enhanced Resin Clocks: